What Is Relationship Satisfaction?

 Strategy 5: Open Sexual Communication

 Many couples avoid talking about sex, assuming "my partner should just know."
-Reality check — partners aren't mind readers.
+But partners aren't mind readers.

-Action step: Talk about sex in a comfortable setting (not in the bedroom after a fight).
+Talk about sex in a comfortable setting (not in the bedroom after a fight).
 Share what you like, what you don't, what you want to try.
-This isn't a one-time talk — it's ongoing.

 Strategy 6: Regular Vision Reviews